-Several mutations in the MT-TL1 gene have been identified in people with mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes (MELAS).
+Several mutations in the MT-TL1 gene have been identified in people with a condition called mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes (MELAS).
+This condition is characterized by recurrent severe headaches, muscle weakness (myopathy), hearing loss, stroke-like episodes including a loss of consciousness, seizures, and other problems affecting the nervous system.
 Most of these mutations change single nucleotides in the gene.
 The A3243G mutation (described above) is the most common mutation in MELAS.
 It is responsible for about 80 percent of all MELAS cases.
 This mutation impairs the ability of mitochondria to make proteins, use oxygen, and produce energy.
 Researchers have not determined how changes in mtDNA lead to the specific signs and symptoms of MELAS.
 They continue to investigate the effects of mitochondrial gene mutations in different tissues, particularly in the brain.

-Mutations in the MT-TL1 gene have been found in a few people with the characteristics of myoclonic epilepsy and ragged red fibers (MERRF).
-These individuals also have some features of MELAS.
+Mutations in the MT-TL1 gene have been found in a few people with features of myoclonic epilepsy with ragged-red fibers (MERRF).
+These individuals also have some features of MELAS (described above).
 This combination of signs and symptoms is called MERRF/MELAS overlap syndrome.
 The features of this syndrome include muscle twitches (myoclonus), muscle weakness (myopathy), difficulty coordinating movement (ataxia), hearing loss, seizures, and diabetes.

-Mutations that cause MERRF/MELAS overlap syndrome each change a single nucleotide in the MT-TL1 gene.
+Mutations that cause MERRF/MELAS overlap syndrome each change single nucleotides in the MT-TL1 gene.
 Researchers have not determined how these genetic changes cause the signs and symptoms of MERRF/MELAS overlap syndrome.

 Mutations in the MT-TL1 gene are responsible for some cases of an eye condition called progressive external ophthalmoplegia.
-This disorder weakens the muscles that control eye movement and causes the eyelids to droop (ptosis).
+This disorder weakens the muscles that control eye movement and causes drooping eyelids (ptosis).

 About 20 mutations in the MT-TL1 gene have been reported, most of which change single nucleotides in the gene.
 These mutations are associated with a variety of signs and symptoms chiefly affecting the muscles and nervous system.
 People with MT-TL1 mutations often have muscle weakness, pain, and extreme fatigue, particularly during exercise (exercise intolerance).
-In some cases, the heart muscle is also weakened, preventing the heart from pumping as it should.
+In some cases, the heart muscle is also weakened, which is known as cardiomyopathy.
+This abnormality prevents the heart from pumping normally.

 A few children with changes in the MT-TL1 gene have experienced delayed development, psychiatric problems, or developmental disorders that affect communication and social interaction (autistic spectrum disorders).
 MT-TL1 mutations also have been identified in a small number of cases of sudden infant death syndrome (SIDS), which is a major cause of death in children younger than 1 year.